-A. Threshold of 10% for CET1 instruments of financial sector entities where the institution does not have a significant investment

-B. Threshold of 10% for CET1 instruments of financial sector entities where the institution has a significant investment and for DTA that rely on future profitability and arise from temporary differences

-C. Threshold of 15% for significant investments and DTA not deducted in the threshold described under point B ()
+(millions of euro) 30.09.2014 A. Threshold of 10% for CET1 instruments of financial sector entities where the ins significant investment titution does not have a 3,637 B. Threshold of 10% for CET1 instruments of financial sector entities where the in: investment and for DTA that rely on future profitability and arise from temporary 363/ C. Threshold of 15% for significant investments and DTA not deducted in the three shold described under point B ^() 5,213 ()